adam-cowley/neode-ogm-test/README.md

 ## Questions, Comments, Feedback

-[https://twitter.com/adamcowley](Drop me a message on twitter) or open an issue in this repo.
+[Drop me a message on twitter](https://twitter.com/adamcowley) or open an issue in this repo.
 Any feedback or PRs are greatly appreciated.

 <!-- ## Dependencies